META-CMP/data/README.md

 [^1]: See Sec.
 3.3 of the pre-registration for details.

-- The raw results and procedural details of our EconLit search can be accessed [here](data/study search/database search/raw/EconLit search/README.md).
+- The raw results and procedural details of our EconLit search can be accessed [here](data/study_search/database_search/raw/EconLit_search).
-- The raw results and procedural details of our Google Scholar search can be accessed [here](data/study search/database search/raw/Google Scholar search//README.md).
+- The raw results and procedural details of our Google Scholar search can be accessed [here](data/study_search/database_search/raw/Google_Scholar_search).

 This yielded 7455 bibliographic entries from our EconLit search and 10810 bibliographic entries from our Google scholar search.
-After deduplication of these entries and checks for the availablity of abstracts, our consolidated dataset of primary studies able to enter abstract screening totaled at 10714 entries.
+The merged file can be accessed [here]().
+After de-duplication, checks for the availability of abstracts and the inclusion of additional studies from related existing meta-studies[^2], our consolidated dataset of primary studies with available abstracts totaled at 10714 entries.

+[^2]: See [here](https://github.com/META-CMP/data/tree/main/data/study%20search/database%20search/processed/preparation%20for%20abstract%20screening#3) for details on the additions from existing meta-studies.
 ...

-- outline steps to get to our dataset
+- [ ] outline steps to get to our dataset
-- refer to folder and files
+- [ ] refer to folder and files
-- refer to more detailed documentation therin
+- [ ] refer to more detailed documentation therin
--
-- check if renaming of the folders without spaces is possible without causing any problems (should be a single commit).
+- [ ] check if renaming of the folders without spaces is possible without causing any problems (should be a single commit).
-- check if something important in quarto docs
+- [ ] check if something important in quarto docs

 ### Abstract screening